cloudspannerecosystem/spanner-bench/README.md

 ## Notes

-* The tool runs the query planner and the query to display query execution stats.
-* The "scanned rows" is the most useful metric, others might be noisy and inconsistent.
 * The tool currently doesn't support timestamp-bound queries but it's in the roadmap.
 * The tool currently doesn't allow to use a specified index when